mmarvin3/Project-3-Application-Frontend/README.md

 ## David Barbour - Release Manager
 <img src="https://i.imgur.com/T9PDInob.png" alt="David Barbour"/>
 * Responsible for managing version control.
-Created React frameworks for front-end.
+*Created wireframe for site design and flow.
+*Wrote all components and routes for the front-end using React.

 * You can contact me here:
 [Linkedin.com](https://www.linkedin.com/in/david-barbour/)